jplomas/one-click-reveal-js/README.md

 ## Use

 Click the button above!
-A free-tier [Netlify](https://netlify.com) account is all you need to deploy a reveal.js site
+A free-tier [Netlify](https://netlify.com) account is all you need to deploy a reveal.js site in under 60 seconds 🚀

 ## Editing